terminaldweller/mutator/bruiser/README.md

 ### How?
 I'm going to write about it as soon as I get my thoughts organized.
 In the meantime you can look at the source code for some hints.<br/>

-### Example
+### Exampless
-First you should clone the mutator repo and run `git submodule init` and `git submodule update` to get the cool third-party repos that enable mutator to run.<br/>
+First you should clone the mutator repo and run `git submodule init` and `git submodule update` to get the third-party repos that enable mutator to run.<br/>
 To build bruiser you can either run the makefile in bruiser's directory, then run `make` or just run the makefile at mutator's root directory and run `make bruiser`.<br/>
 After building bruiser, you can run it like any other mutator tool.
 So for example if you want to run bruiser on its test file run:<br/>